Skip to content

 [Ixz, Iyz, Izz]]

-- x-axis: axial direction (toward bulkhead)
+in the axial direction (toward bulkhead) and y-/z-axes in the

 Raises: